 I didn’t use ice to enhance my Saturday nights, I used so I wouldn’t think, feel or dream.
 For a while, the chemicals ticked those boxes.
 For a while, I thought I was the puppet master changing my world both instantly and dramatically.
 I didn’t notice that I had morphed into a slave to a substance I thought I needed more than oxygen.

-On my third night at South Pacific, during a medically supervised detox, I went into a psychotic fit of involuntary spasms.
+On my third night in rehab, during a medically supervised detox, I went into a psychotic fit of involuntary spasms.
 An ambulance was called and I was taken to Manly Hospital.
 The next few days were spent having brain scans to determine whether I was epileptic and was suffering fits.
 They proved negative, it was the beginning of my body detoxifying.

 “The only courageous thing I did was ask for help and admit that if I had no idea how to stop using, maybe someone else did.”